 In-depth discussions of current issues and topics that have a direct impact on your farm.
 Sessions are led by industry experts and fellow farmers.
-Topics include production, soil health, new uses, policy, the future of farming, marketing, weather and more.
-Offered on Tuesday, Wednesday and Thursday.
+Topics include production, soil health, cover crops, policy, the future of farming, rural development, marketing, weather and more.
+Offered on Thursday, Friday and Saturday.

 8:15 a.m. – 9:30 a.m.

 During this roundtable panel discussion, learn from experienced corn, soybean, wheat and sorghum growers and agronomists who not only consistently place high in state and national yield contests each year, but who also intensely manage every crop acre to maximize plant performance.
 The moderated discussion will highlight the management practices these yield breakers employ in their operations and why they use them.
 Learn how they manage their crops at key times throughout the season and focus on critical areas of crop development that directly impact yields – all designed to build better plants that lead to better yields.

 Speakers: Randy Dowdy, NCGA Corn Yield Champion and Soybean World Record Holder, Valdosta, Ga.; David Hula, Corn Yield World Record Holder, Charles City, Va.

 The most successful growers have more in common than just the high-yielding seed they use.
 They all know maximizing their acres is a team effort.
 It takes a combination of the best genetics, know-how, and true partnership to be a Yield Master.
 If you’re interested in and committed to trying something new – and are willing to be a student of the crop – don’t miss this Yield Master session to learn the approach that the nation’s top corn growers take to growing high-yielding corn.

 1:45 p.m. – 2:30 p.m. (on the Main Stage)

 Moderator: Jerry Hall, Director of Research, GO Seed

 Sustainable Agriculture Research and Education program; Farmers and other cover crop experts